Sheffield Connections is your chance to meet inspirational and successful University of Sheffield alumni.

 Please check this website for up-coming Sheffield Connections dates and look out for your Announce emails.

-On Wednesday 8 May 2019 at 10:45 we will welcome Sanjay Parekh back to campus to host our next Sheffield Connections event
+On Wednesday 8 May 2019 we welcomed Sanjay Parekh back to campus

 Sanjay is responsible for growing and delivering business goals and all the major decision making within Podcast Media Network.
 He was the CEO and co-founder of two previous businesses; Cocoon Labs and WebExpenses.
 In his early career he was a middle office accountant for various City banks and before that trained as a chartered management accountant at British Gas Exploration.
 Sanjay applied for almost one hundred graduate trainee positions following graduation before he secured his first role.
 Click here to listen to his Business of Meaning podcast.